JuliaGizmos/Interact.jl/DESIGN.md

 A `DiffPatch.jl` module can be made which can take the diff of two values of the same type and create a delta, and also patch a delta over a value to get the next value.
 Frontends and backends can send the deltas when it becomes economical.
 A diff-patch mecahnism will be easy to plug in at both ends at a later stage without any breaking change to the external API.
 Right now the focus is on making things work.

 ### Throttle
 Will be adding features to throttle signals to send kernel-client messages at an optimal rate so that interactive IDEs feel responsive.
-I am planning to put this in a Timing module in React.jl.
+I am planning to put this in a Timing module in Reactive.jl.

 Macro based API
 ---------------